 The study includes one other interesting, but to my mind a bit strange, finding.
 Drivers did a bit better on the cell phone when an automated hazard alert message “beeped through” their call, alerting them to some upcoming traffic hazard.
 This gave the driver the necessary cue to break off the conversation a bit.
 These alerts would presumably be triggered by some sort of beacons in the road infrastructure, particularly at hazardous points.
 But, of course, the thing about driving is one never knows when it’s going to become hazardous, and it certainly isn’t always at the accident “black spots” (which are often just statistical aberrations in any case).
 There are innumerable issues here, from a driver’s over-reliance on the hazard warning system, to the idea that they may be brought back “into the loop” with not enough time to react and not enough knowledge of the situation.

 This entry was posted on Tuesday, August 12th, 2008 at 9:34 pm and is filed under Drivers, Traffic Psychology, Traffic Reports, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.